-We’re often asked whether our paints are suitable for use around fireplaces, in areas such as the brick behind wood burning stoves or the fireplace surround.
+We’re often asked whether our paints are suitable for painting behind wood burners, around fireplaces and on fireplace surrounds.
 It’s a good question, as many paints aren’t up to the job – they can easily discolour and flake as they aren’t able to withstand such high temperatures.

-Earthborn Claypaint has a high clay content and is free from acrylics and oils, meaning it can withstand very high temperatures without affecting the finish.
-Its flat matt finish also complements the soft glow of a fire and adds to the cosy feel of the space.
+If you have brick or plaster behind your wood burning stove, you may be wondering which type of paint to use.
+Earthborn Claypaint has a high clay content and is free from acrylics and oils.
+It can be used to paint bare brick and new plaster, including lime plaster, along with previously painted areas.
+Plus, it’s certified with a Class ‘0’ reaction to fire rating – which you can read more about here.
+This means it can withstand very high temperatures (up to 80°C) without affecting the paint.
+Its ultra flat matt finish also complements the soft glow of a fire, adding to the cosy feel of the space.

-If you’re thinking of painting around your fireplace, Spring, Summer or Autumn are the best times of year to do this job, as the fire is less likely to be in use.
+If you’re thinking of painting around your fireplace, Spring, Summer or Autumn are the best times of year to do this job.

 Any dry stains can be treated first with Earthborn Isolating Primer – a couple of coats may be required if the staining is heavy.
 This will block the stain from bleeding through to the paintwork – although it’s not advised for use on lime plaster/render as it can inhibit the breathable properties of the lime.
 Then make sure the surfaces are clean, sound, dry and stable.